rossant/website/content/2015-compiler-data-visualization.md

 From the very beginning, we wanted a pure Python library.
 We were all using Python for our research, and we had all developed our own OpenGL-based Python prototypes for data visualization.
 Performance was excellent in our respective prototypes.
 We weren't using any compiled C extension or Cython, because we didn't need to.
 We were able to leverage OpenGL's performance quite efficiently thanks to ctypes and NumPy.
 So we decided to go with a pure Python library.

-One of the reasons was that we wanted to avoid compiled extensions at any cost.
+One of the many reasons was that we wanted to avoid compiled extensions at any cost.
 Packaging and distributing compiled Python libraries used to be an absolute pain.
 However, this is no longer the case thanks to Anaconda.

-Also, I'm now thinking that the whole "pure Python" thing is a bit overrated.
+However, I'm now thinking that the whole "pure Python" idea is a bit overrated.
 None of the main scientific Python libraries (NumPy, SciPy, matplotlib, scikit-learn, pandas) is in pure Python.
 What does "pure Python" even mean, really?
 VisPy calls the OpenGL C API through ctypes: is it "pure Python"?
-Also, you could even argue that a "pure Python" program is being interpreted by CPython, which is all written in *C*...
+Also, you could even argue that a "pure Python" program is being interpreted by CPython, which is all written in C...
 Finally, there are other great data analysis platforms out there that could potentially benefit from advanced visualization capabilities, like Julia, R, etc. That's not something you could do with a pure Python library.

 Another problem comes from VisPy itself.
 VisPy implements a powerful but complex system for managing transformations between objects in a scene.
 Because it is in pure Python, there always have been significant performance issues.
 This is a critical problem in a high-performance visualization library that needs to process huge datasets in real time.
 These issues are now getting mitigated thanks to heroic efforts by Luke Campagnola.
-But it should come as no surprise that achieving high performance in a pure Python library is highly challenging.
+But it should come as no surprise that achieving high performance in a pure Python library is overly difficult.
 Spending so many efforts just for the sake of being "pure Python" is not worth it in my opinion.

 Finally, the most important problem with being pure Python comes from a design goal that came slightly after the project started.
 We wanted to support the web platform as well as Python thanks to **WebGL**, the browser's implementation of OpenGL.
 The web platform is now extremely popular, even in the scientific community via the Jupyter notebook.
 Many data visualization libraries (like D3, Bokeh) are built partly or entirely on the web platform.
 More and more video games and game engines are being ported to WebGL.
 Given the efforts spent by the industry, I really believe that this trend will continue for many years.